ryan-mcclue/unsw/comp3331/wk5/week5.md

 IMPORTANT: at least a triple duplicate, i.e. four duplicates same, etc. timeout indicates all packets lost, hence treated more severely

+TCP-Reno will set SSthres to half current window size

 For about to send, consider first sent and retransmission scenarios

 TODO: Understand ACK numbers for lost packets